December 9, 2025

 What are the key features an ecommerce website should have?

 Clear navigation, responsive design, secure payments, fast loading, strong product pages and easy checkout make for a very solid ecommerce website.
-Reviews and clear information about shipping and returns also fall under this category because they build trust and make it easier for people to buy and come back.
+Reviews and clear information about shipping and returns also fall under this category because they build trust.

 How does mobile optimization help customer experience?